Mount Rainier National Park: Native Americans

-The name of the mountain itself in Lushootseed is "Tacoma", (pronounced "Taquoma") the same as a nearby city in the Puget Sound region.
+The name of the mountain itself in Lushootseed is "Tacoma" (pronounced "Taquoma"), the same as a nearby city in the Puget Sound region.

-The earliest evidence of human activity in the area which is now Mount Rainier National Park, is a projectile point dated to circa 4,000–5,800 BP (before present) found along Bench Lake Trail (the first section of Snow Lake Trail).
+The earliest evidence of human activity in the area which is now Mount Rainier National Park is a projectile point dated to circa 4,000–5,800 BP (before present) found along Bench Lake Trail (the first section of Snow Lake Trail).

 A more substantial archeological find was a rock shelter near Fryingpan Creek, east of Goat Island Mountain.
 Hunting artifacts were found in the shelter.
 The shelter would not have been used all year round.
 Cultural affinities suggest the site was used by Columbia Plateau Tribes from 1000 to 300 BP.

-In 1963 the National Park Service contracted Washington State University to study Native American use of the Mount Rainier area.
-Richard D. Daugherty lead an archeological study of the area and concluded that prehistoric humans used the area most heavily between 8000 and 4500 BP.
+In 1963, the National Park Service contracted Washington State University to study Native American use of the Mount Rainier area.
+Richard D. Daugherty led an archeological study of the area and concluded that prehistoric humans used the area most heavily between 8000 and 4500 BP.
 Allan H. Smith interviewed elderly Native Americans and studied ethnographic literature.
 He found no evidence of permanent habitation in the park area.
 The park was used for hunting and gathering and for occasional spirit quests.
-Smith also came to tentative conclusions that the park was divided among five tribes along watershed boundaries; the Nisqually, Puyallup, Muckleshoot, Yakama, and Taidnapam (Upper Cowlitz).
+Smith also came to tentative conclusions that the park was divided among five tribes along watershed boundaries: the Nisqually, Puyallup, Muckleshoot, Yakama, and Taidnapam (Upper Cowlitz).
 Subsequent studies cast doubt on Smith's theory that the tribes had agreed upon boundaries before they entered into treaties with the United States in 1854–55.